awieber-france/Book_Rating_Predictions_Goodreads/README.md

     - the book format

 # ► Credit
-The primary project is created and maintained by:<br>
+The primary project was created by:<br>

-*--Order determined with a random number generator--*
--	Lydia Meftah
 -	Andrew Wieber
 -	Loïc Martins
 -	Phuc Nguyen
 -	Evan Kim
+-  Lydia Meftah

-The scraping and processing code is written and maintained by:
+The scraping and processing code was written by:<br>
+-	Andrew Wieber

+This version of the project is maintained by:
 -	Andrew Wieber